Home / Guides / Palworld Admin Commands

 ⚑ "Where's /GiveItem, /SpawnPals, /God, /ResetMap?"

 Short answer: they aren't vanilla commands.
-A lot of older guides list /GiveItem, /SpawnPals, /God, coordinate-based /Teleport, and /ResetMap as built-in — but as of the current patch, item-giving, Pal-spawning, and god mode are not officially supported by the dedicated server.
+A lot of older guides list /GiveItem, /SpawnPals, /God, coordinate-based /Teleport, /ResetMap — and, yes, /ChangeSettings and /BanList — as built-in.
+But as of v0.7.3, none of them exist: item-giving, Pal-spawning, and god mode are not officially supported by the dedicated server.
 If a command isn't in the sections above, it doesn't exist in the base game.

 What does work: server-side mods like AdminEngine or PalDefender (both installed via UE4SS) add custom commands with a different prefix — usually !give, !spawn, !exp and similar.
 Those require installing the mod on the server first, and they're community tools, not Pocketpair-official.
 To wipe a world, there's no /ResetMap — you stop the server and delete the save folder.
 We'd rather tell you that than have you paste a command that silently does nothing.